MySQL Query Performance Tuning

 You may be surprised to find out that the main place where execution time is spent is a ‘COMMIT’ query.
 Actually, this is fairly typical for quick OLTP queries executed on Galera cluster.
 Committing a transaction is an expensive process because certification has to happen.
 This leads to COMMIT being one of the most time-consuming queries in the query mix.

-When you click on a query, you can see an EXPLAIN output for it - pretty useful to identify if something’s wrong with it.
-In our example we’ve checked a SELECT … FOR UPDATE with high number of rows examined.
-As expected, this query is an example of terrible SQL - a JOIN which does not use any index.
+When you click on a query, you can see the full query, maximum execution time, number of occurrences, some general optimization hints and an EXPLAIN output for it – pretty useful to identify if something’s wrong with it.
+In our example we’ve checked a SELECT … FOR UPDATE with a high number of rows examined.
+As expected, this query is an example of terrible SQL – a JOIN which does not use any index.
 You can see on the EXPLAIN output that no index is used, not a single one was even considered possible to use.
 No wonder this query seriously impacted the performance of our cluster.

-Another way to get some insight into query performance is to look at Query Monitor -> Query Histogram.
+Another way to get some insight into query performance is to look at Query Monitor -> Query Outliers.
 This basically is a list of queries whose performance significantly differ from their average.

-As you can see in the above screenshot, the first query took 0.0246s (time is shown in microseconds) where average execution time for that query is much lower (0.0008s).
+As you can see in the above screenshot, the second query took 0.01116s (time is shown in milliseconds) where average execution time for that query is much lower (0.000142s).
 We have also some additional statistical info on standard deviation and maximum query execution time.
-Such list of queries may seem to be not very useful - it’s not really true.
-When you see a query on this list, it means that something was different from the usual - query did not complete in regular time.
+Such list of queries may seem to be not very useful – it’s not really true.
+When you see a query on this list, it means that something was different from the usual – query did not complete in regular time.
 It may be an indication of some performance issues on your system and a signal that you should investigate other metrics, and check if anything else happened at that time.

 People tend to focus on achieving max performance, forgetting that it is not enough to have high throughput – it also has to be consistent.
 Users like performance to be stable – you may be able to squeeze more transactions per second from your system but if it means that some transactions will start to stall for seconds, that’s not worth it.
 Looking at the Query Histogram in ClusterControl helps you identify such consistency issues in your query mix.